-Tulane School of Professional Advancement recognizes that many of its students come with extensive professional and other experiences that have the potential to translate into advanced standing or exemptions from certain academic requirements and coursework in both undergraduate and graduate degree and certificate programs.
-Credit for prior learning can be awarded for learning outside of the classroom, to include work experience, previous education, military or other post-secondary training, or by examination such as the College Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST).
+Tulane School of Professional Advancement recognizes that many of its students come with extensive professional and other experiences.
+These experiences have the potential to translate into advanced standing or exemptions from certain academic requirements and coursework.
+Credit for prior learning can be awarded for learning outside of the classroom, including work experience, community service, and military training.
+Credit can also be earned through examination such as the College Level Examination Program (CLEP), DANTES Subject Standardized Tests (DSST), and language proficiency testing.

 SoPA undergraduate students may receive up to 24 prior learning credits from portfolio assessment, examination, and military and post-secondary training.
 The total of all prior learning credit, to include transfer credit, cannot exceed 60 credits.
 Prior learning credit does not count toward the School's residency requirement, and may not be transferable to other divisions within Tulane.
 SoPA graduate students may receive up to 6 prior learning credits from portfolio assessment.
 Please consult your academic advisor for additional information about the process.